 All-nodes multicast group

-All-nodes multicast groups can join all IPv6-enabled devices.
+All-node multicast groups can join all IPv6-enabled devices.
 The ff002::1 IPv6 address is reserved for this group.
-A packet sent to this group should be received and processed by all IPv6 interfaces.
-RA message to the all-nodes multicast group is an example of an All-nodes multicast group.
+All IPv6 interfaces should receive and process packets sent to this group.
+An RA message to the all-nodes multicast group is an example of an all-nodes multicast group.

 When an IPv6 router sends an Internet Control Message Protocol version 6 (ICMPv6) RA message to the all-nodes multicast group, it informs all IPv6-enabled devices on the network about the IPv6 prefix, prefix length, default gateway, and all other related information.